rishiv3/sublime-dark-monokai-theme/README.md

 # Sublime Dark Monokai Theme
 Only for those who are using Material Dark theme and still wants to have monokai.

+Download the file and put it in "Packages/User/" directory.

 ## Settings
 ```JavaScript
 {